 Student Respondent General Sexual Misconduct Process.
-All hearings described in this section, also known as proceedings, will be to adjudicate formal complaints submitted through the Sexual and Gender-Based Misconduct process, but dismissed under Title IX and referred for investigation and adjudication through the procedures described below.
+All hearings described in this section, also known as proceedings, will be to adjudicate formal complaints submitted through the Sexual and Gender-Based Misconduct process alleging prohibited conduct under this policy, dismissed under Title IX because it does not meet the definitional and jurisdictional thresholds of sexual harassment as prescribed by Title IX, and referred for investigation and adjudication through the procedures described below.
 The hearing will be conducted in accordance with the normal rules and procedures of the Student Code of Conduct with special sensitivity to the nature of the charges and the best interests of all parties involved.
 In recognition of the unique nature of sexual misconduct cases, the procedures specified in Student Respondent General Sexual Misconduct Process supersede any conflicting provisions of the student conduct policy and procedures.